HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-16-Create-Animation-in-MATLAB.md

      0
 ```

-So, I speculate that, at this case, if the input of `imwrite` function is index image and whose map, `imwrite` function will convert it to RGB image automatically.
+So, I speculate that, at this case, if the input of `imwrite` function is indexed image and whose map, `imwrite` function will convert it to RGB image automatically.

 However, if we want to use `imwrite` to save RGB image to a `.gif` file, it will throw an error:

 ```matlab
 clc,clear,close all